uccser/render/docs/source/developer/queue.rst

   - We do not expect this component to be changed much, and it is likely to be replaced in future by `Google Cloud Tasks <https://cloud.google.com/appengine/docs/flexible/python/migrating>`_.
   - It is not a one-to-one mapping of the Google Task Queue REST API as it does not include ``GET`` on a specific Task Queue.
   - Google error codes are not mimicked as they are undocumented, therefore the Queue Server may have more strict requirements on requests for safety but does not return error codes in the same format as Google.
-  - Each API call has been tested with the minimal set of body parameters for complience, but it is also possible that some requests that work locally may not work in production. ***may not work in production?***
+  - Each API call has been tested with the minimal set of body parameters for complience, but it is also possible that some requests that work locally may not work in production.
   - Complex requests should be `tested here <https://cloud.google.com/appengine/docs/standard/python/taskqueue/rest/tasks/insert#try-it>`_.

 Redis Instance